RascalSoftware/RAT-Docs/README.md

     make html

-matlabengine is required to generate MATLAB code snippet outputs.
-If matlabengine is not installed the outputs will be omitted and the following warning will be printed in the terminal
+[`matlabengine`](https://pypi.org/project/matlabengine/) is required to generate MATLAB code snippet outputs.
+If `matlabengine` is not installed, the outputs will be omitted and the following warning will be printed in the terminal:

     UserWarning: Could not create output as MATLAB engine was not available